xytrux/xytrux/README.md

 # 👋 Hi there!

-I'm Arm - I am a developer and high school student based in California.
-I'm interested in modding things from games to even cars!
-I wish to become a movie director in the future.
+ I am a developer and high school student in the US and do a lot of stuff with Chromebooks.

 <img src="https://skillicons.dev/icons?i=js,html,py,css,c,nim" />